NatronGitHub/Natron/README.md

 - OpenFX: Currently almost all features of OpenFX v1.3 are supported (see Documentation/ofxActionsSupported.rtf and Documentation/ofxPropSupported.rtf in the source distribution)

-- Linear 32-bits floating point workflow: all images are internally stored with linear colors and with floating point values for best results.

-- A minimum of OpenGL 1.5 is required, hence most graphics cards should be supported, platforms not supporting GLSL are also supported
-- Fast Viewer interaction with no delay
-- Overlays interaction on the viewer
-- Fast playback engine: possibility to run 32bit floating point 4K sequences at 60+ fps
-- Multi-rendering (simultaneously) is possible as well as  several viewers running playback simultaneously
-- It is possible to separate on any number of screens the graphical user interface so that each viewer/graph editor belongs to one screen
+- Intuitive user interface: Natron aims not to break habits by providing an intuitive and familiar user interface.
+It is possible to separate on any number of screens the graphical user interface.

-- Several projects can be opened simultaneously in separate windows
-- Auto-save support.
+- Performances:  Never wait for anything to be rendered, in Natron anything you do produces real-time feedback thanks to its optimised multi-threaded rendering pipeline and its support for proxy rendering (i.e: the render pipeline can be computed at lower res to speed-up rendering).

+- Multi-task: Natron can render multiple graphs at the same time, it can also be used as a background process in command-line mode without any display support (e.g: for render farm purpose).

+- Recover easily from bugs: Natron sometimes crashes.
+Fear not, an  auto-save system detects inactivity and saves your work for yourself.
+Also Natron provides the option to render a graph in a separate process, meaning that any crash in the main application would not crash the ongoing render (and the other way around).

 - Project format written in XML and easily editable by human.

-- The project saves also the layout of the application.
+- Fast & interactive Viewer - Smooth & accurate  zooming/panning even for very large image sizes (
+tested on 27k x 30k images).

+- Real-time playback: Natron offers  a real-time playback with best performances thanks to its RAM/Disk cache technology.
+Once a frame is rendered, it can be reproduced instantly afterwards, even for large image sizes.

+- Low hardware requirements: All you need is an x86 64 bits or 32 bits processor, at least 3 GB of RAM and a graphic card that supports OpenGL 2.0 or OpenGL 1.5 with some extensions.

+- Animate your visual effects: Natron offers a simple and efficient way to deal with keyframes with a very accurate and intuitive curve editor.

 - Command line tool for execution of project files.
 The command line version is executable from ssh on a computer without any display.
-- Animation support via a curve editor
-- OpenColorIO support via the plug-ins located in  [OpenFX-IO](https://github.com/MrKepzie/openfx-io)
-- OpenImageIO support via the plug-ins located in  [OpenFX-IO](https://github.com/MrKepzie/openfx-io)
+Hence it is possible to use a render farm to render Natron's projects.

+- Multi-view workflow: Natron saves time by keeping all the views in the same stream.
+You can separate the views at any time with the SplitViews node.
+Note that currently Natron does not allow to split the nodes settings for each view, this will be implemented in the future.

 Requirements
 ------------